 - You can deny taking the Breathalyzer test

 - You can deny partaking in the Field Sobriety Exercises, but the police can still arrest you, if they feel like there is probable cause of you drinking and driving.

-If you do find yourself arrested for a DUI, call The Koffel Law Firm.
+If you do find yourself arrested for a DUI, call Koffel Brininger Nesbitt.
 Our experienced attorneys can help you navigate the tricky process of a DUI charge.
 Call today for a consultation!